stlpublicradio/weather-newsrooms-nicar25/README.md

 To get this working, you need to do a few key things:

-### Change the script we're using
+### Change which script we're using

 We need to use `warnings-slack.js` for our operation instead of `warnings.js`.
-You can do this by using a different make command.
+It includes the code for sending Slack messages.
+We'll adjust our `make all` command to make this change.

 In line 4 of your Makefile, where you see `all:`, replace `warnings` with `slack`